mtlynch/mtlynch.io/content/retrospectives/2022/01/index.md

 Honestly, the launch felt a little anticlimactic.
 While it's more convenient to eliminate the external power connector, I struggled to write [the announcement](https://tinypilotkvm.com/blog/introducing-voyager-2) in a way that sounded exciting.
 It felt silly to say, "Brand new version!
 It's exactly the same except without a separate box!"

 But it does really simplify things.
 The Voyager 1 came with six distinct parts &mdash; the Voyager 2 requires only three.
-That simplifies installation for the user and the fulfillment proceess for TinyPilot's staff.
+That simplifies installation for the user and the fulfillment process for TinyPilot's staff.

 I'm still excited for the power over Ethernet (PoE) version, which is due to launch this month.
 Even though it's still just a difference of cables, eliminating the whole power plug makes a big difference in convenience.
 Plus, I just love PoE.
 Anytime I plug in a PoE device, and it turns on *just from the network cable*, it feels magical.